gcalderone/GModelFit.jl/docs/src/parameter.md

 # Parameter constraints

 Models are characterized by *parameters* (see [Basic concepts and data types](@ref)) whose values are modified during fitting until a convergence criterion is met, and the *best fit* values are identified.
-In many cases, however, the parameters can not vary arbitrarily but should satisfy some constraints for their values to be meaningful.  **GFit.jl** supports the definition of constraints by fixing the parameter to a specific value, limiting the value in a user defined range, or by dynamically calculating its value using a mathematical expression and the other parameter values.
-In the latter case the parameter is said to be *patched* through a mathematical relationship.
-Finally, **GFit.jl** also supports the definition of parametrized patch expressions, involving both the patched parameter as well as other ones.
+In many cases, however, the parameters can not vary arbitrarily but should satisfy some constraints for their values to be meaningful.  **GFit.jl** supports the definition of constraints by fixing the parameter to a specific value, limiting the value in a user defined range, or by dynamically calculating its value using a mathematical expression involving other parameter values.
+In the latter case the parameter is not free to vary in the fit since its actual value is determined by the patch constraint, hence it is dubbed a *patched* parameter.
+Such unused parameter can optionally be repurposed as a new free parameter in a *parametrized patch expression* (see example below).

 An important concept to bear in mind is that the [`GFit.Parameter`](@ref) structure provides two field for the associated numerical value:
 - `val`: is the parameter value which is being varied by the minimizer during fitting.
 The value set before the fitting is the *guess* value.
 The value after fitting is the *best fit* one;